-Your doctor may suggest you complete a sleep study to confirm sleep apnea.
+Your doctor may suggest you have complete a sleep study to confirm sleep apnea.
 Continuous positive airway pressure (CPAP) devices are used to help with sleep apnea.
-Weight loss, alcohol avoidance, and not sleeping on your back may be helpful, too.
+Some dental devices might be helpful, too.
+Weight loss, alcohol avoidance, and not sleeping on your back may aid with apnea, too.

 Has Your Body Clock Battery Run Out?

 Our internal clock is run primarily by visual cues of light and darkness that are communicated within our body.
 Circadian rhythm sleep disorders are the result of an upset in our own internal “body clock” and can affect the timing of sleep and awakening.

 Circadian rhythm sleep disorders result in difficulty falling asleep, early awakenings, poor sleep quality, and daytime drowsiness.

 Treatments can vary based on the disorder, and may include lifestyle changes like avoiding caffeine, developing healthy sleep habits, light therapy, or medications like melatonin, Provigil, Nuvigil, or Hetlioz.

 Learn More About Melatonin with this Drugs.com slideshow.

 A quick power-nap at 3 PM sounds inviting, doesn’t it?